 Rock climbing is a sport that truly tests you in both strength and stamina.
 Both climbing and bouldering, the name for climbing on low rock formations without a rop, involves nearly every muscle in your body.
 And if you’re afraid of heights, it might be the best way to face your fear.

 Any kind of exercise focuses on engaging your muscles.
-From your heart to your biceps, to your quads – these muscles need to perform to work.
-And when it comes to activating and training a diverse range of muscles.
+From your heart to your biceps, to your quads – these muscles need to be performed to work.
+When it comes to activating and training a diverse range of muscles.
 There are very few exercises that rival climbing.

 Rock Climbing Is A Full Body Challenge

-There is a lot of pushing, pulling and lifting involved in rock climbing.
-And many of these movements mirror aspects of resistance training.
-But, climbing is actually an excellent cardiovascular workout too.
-A 2004 study looked at the physiology of rock climbing and saw that climbers use a significant portion of their aerobic capacity, Their heart rate response was higher than they’d predicted.
+There is a lot of pushing, pulling, and lifting involved in rock climbing.
+Many of these movements mirror aspects of resistance training.
+But climbing is an excellent cardiovascular workout too.
+A 2004 study looked at the physiology of rock climbing and saw that climbers use a significant portion of their aerobic capacity, and their heart rate response was higher than they’d predicted.